sagemath/trac_to_gh/Issue 1189.md

 # Issue 1189: update sympy to 0.5.7, patch to make SymPy and SAGE work nicely

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1189

 Original creator: certik